15 ways to save money this Christmas

 As Christmas gets closer, it’s normal to find yourself panic buying or falling trap to special offers.
 Creating a list and setting a budget will help you reduce stress, avoid impulse buying and unnecessarily overspending.

 Make sure you review the list regularly and update it to reflect changes and to keep track of what you’re actually spending.
-And if you’re someone who likes to start their shopping early, don’t forget to include what you’ve already bought on the list too.
+Having the list on your phone is a good idea as you can update it while you spend.

 You should also factor in additional expenses for food and socialising as these can significantly increase how much you spend at Christmas.
 It’s important to ensure you have evenly spread your budget out to cover all costs.